-Three different precipitation variables were calculated.
-The winter snowfall amount for a given year (TSNOW) was calculated as the sum of snowfall over the first 90 days.
-A second variable associated with snowfall was the Date of Bare Ground (DOBG) or the day of the year when snowpack first reached zero.
+Three different winter precipitation variables were calculated.
+The winter snowfall amount for a given year (TSNOW) was calculated as the sum of daily snowfall over the first 90 days of a given year.
+A second variable associated with winter snowfall was the Date of Bare Ground (DOBG) or the day of the year when snowpack first reached zero.
 A couple records indicated a short period, one to two days, of snowpack late in the season which were excluded for a more realistic representation of first bare ground.
-The third correlate of winter snowfall was Snowpack on Day X (SPDX), a variable designed to estimate the extent of snowpack just prior to the growing season.
-To calculate SPDX for each year we used model selection to identify which day in March represented the optimal day for best predicting the first flowering day (FFD) based on snowpack.
+The third variable associated with winter snowfall was Snowpack on Day X (SPDX), a variable designed to estimate the extent of snowpack just prior to the growing season.
+To calculate SPDX for each species we used linear regression and model selection to identify which day in March represented the optimal day for best predicting the first flowering day (FFD) for that species from snowpack.
 The most predictive day was determined separately for each plant species.
-Once the most predictive day in March was determined for a given species by running individual linear regressions and choosing the model with the lowest AIC, snowpack on that day each year was assigned as the SPDX value.
-Larger SPDX values indicate greater snowpack on a selected day in March per species.
+We ran separate linear regressions where FFD was the dependent variable and snowpack on day X was the independent variable for each day in March.
+AIC values were determined for each regression and the model associated with the lowest AIC value was chosen and used to assign the day in March consistently used for SPDX in that species.
+Thus SPDX values increase with increase and decrease with increasing and decreasing snowpack on the selected day of March.
+Each of the four climate variables were not independent of each other.

 Model development

-We used the lavaan package in R for path analysis of the relationships between the variables previously mentioned.
-In our initial model, the exogenous variables were AGDU and TSNOW (Fig.1).
-The endogenous variables were DOBG, SPDX, and FFD.
-The model included regressions for each endogenous variable, variances within all variables, and residual covariances between the exogenous variables.
+Our goal was to use Structural Equation Modelling (citation) to simultaneously assess the relationships between each of the four climate variables and the first flowering day (FFD) of the focal plants species, given the covarying nature of the climate variables.
+We used the lavaan package in R to incorporate path analysis and examine the relationships among the climate variables and the dependence of FFD on each of the climate variables individually.
+In our initial,full model, we included AGDU and TSNOW as exogenous variables and DOBG, SPDX, and FFD as endogenous variables (Fig. 1).
+The assumption was that FFD could have direct and indirect effects from both temperature (AGDU) and winter snowfall (TSNOW) through their indirect effects on snowpack in March (SPDX) and the date at which the snow melted (DOBG).
+The model included regressions for each endogenous variable, variances within all variables, and residual covariances between the exogenous variables (citations).
 We considered both direct and indirect regressions.
-To account for missing data points in the multiple regression model, we applied full information maximum likelihood (FIML) estimation.
+To best compensate for missing data points over the course of the 29 years analyzed, we applied full information maximum likelihood (FIML) estimation to determine path coefficients and model statistics.
 We used regression estimates for indirect and direct effects to interpret the relationships between latent variables in each of the species.

-Since regressions between some variables were weak and not significant for many species, we examined other potential reduced models by eliminating one variable at a time.
-The reduced models excluded DOBG, SPDX, and AGDU consecutively.
-We used Akaike Information Criterion (AIC) to select the model that best represented the data.
+In order to identify the best overall structural equation model for analyzing relationships among climate and flowering variables we used a model selection approach and compared the fit of the full model (above) to three other reduced models that omitted either DOBG, SPDX, and AGDU.
+After using the lavaan program to conduct path analyses of the three reduced models, we used Akaike Information Criterion (AIC) to select the model of the four that best represented the data based on the lowest AIC value.

 Results

 Variation in first flowering day (FFD)